stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 14 (P4L3) - White-box Testing.md

 **Statement coverage** refers to the number of statements in the program (e.g., _expect a + b to be > 0_) and the coverage should measure the number of executed statements versus the total number of statements.

 Statement coverage in practice is typically 80-90% with but not 100%.

+## Control Flow Graphs

+**Control flow graphs** are ways to visualize the control flow of a particular block of code.